Finite solvable groups whose Quillen complex is Cohen-Macaulay: Introduction

-We remark that recently Fumagalli \cite{fum} has shown that, for $p$ odd, the $p$-Quillen complex of a solvable groups has always the homotopy type of a wedge of spheres (of possibly different dimensions).
-Also, we observe that, to our knowledge, it is not known whether Quillen's result \ref{tq} holds without the assumption of solvability of $N$.
+We point out that recently Fumagalli \cite{fum} has shown that, for $p$ odd, the $p$-Quillen complex of a solvable group always has the homotopy type of a wedge of spheres (of possibly different dimensions).
+Also, we observe that, to the best of our knowledge, it is not known whether or not Quillen's result \ref{tq} holds without the assumption of the solvability of $N$.

+For the case $p=2$, we may have a different behavior than the one described in the previous Theorem.
+We describe the relevant structure of Sylow 2-subgroups and we show that it is possible to build examples which are not even weakly spherical.